baetis-ma/motortest/index.md

                          $nowtime, $pwm, $battery * $current, $rps, $dcin, $weight, $onoff);}
 }
 ```
-##### The above program is rum as `./plotdata.pl | tee <output file>`, the output shown below appears on monitor as data is collected and the data is also stored in the output file.
+##### The above program is run as `./plotdata.pl | tee <output file>`, the output shown below appears on monitor as data is collected as well as stored in the output file.
 The data file can be read by gnuplot to make graphs of the data.
+The contents of a saved data file are shown below :
 ```
 #unix epoch  1654616465.512015
 #    time      throttle    power    rps   vbatt     weight     onoff